-In the case of a Conventional or Function Level Reset, the PCI register space is reset as defined by the PCI Express base specification.
+In all cases except a Controller Reset, the PCI register space is reset as defined by the PCI Express base specification.
 Refer to the PCI Express specification for further details.

 To continue after a reset, the host shall:

 - Update register state as appropriate.

 - Set CC.EN to '1'.

 - Wait for CSTS.RDY to be set to '1'.

 - Configure the controller using Admin commands as needed.

 - Create I/O Completion Queues and I/O Submission Queues as needed.

 - Proceed with normal I/O operations.